colshrapnel/phpdelusions.net/stackoverflow.md

 ### Creating better experience for those who ask

-Why not to make it this way: just let a newbie question to have an answer but then *simply delete it* without further ado?
+Why not to make it this way: just let a silly question to be answered, but then *simply delete it* altogether, without further ado?
 It will make everyone happy, yet such questions won't get in the way of the Noble goal.

 I am strongly convinced that following changes must be implemented: